posit-conf-2024/wtf/README.md

 ### posit::conf(2024)

-by E. David Aja, Shannon Pileggi
+by E. David Aja + Shannon Pileggi

 [pos.it/wtf](https://rstats.wtf/) <– The One True URL that links to everything!